 If you have a flat tyre:

 Apply the parking brake and engage first gear, reverse gear or P.

-The tyre repair kit is in a compartment under the floor cover in the load compartment or, on version with rear carrier system, in the drawer under the passenger seat $\diamondsuit$ 62.
+The tyre repair kit is in a compartment under the floor cover in the load compartment or in the underseat storage compartment $\Rightarrow$ 55.